Saadkhan0105/SigmaWebDev_ReactJS/README.md

 - Routing with React Router

-# React Components
+# React Components, Props, and JSX

 React components are the **building blocks** of a React application.
 They help break down the UI into **reusable**, **independent**, and **manageable** pieces.

 ---

-## Types of Components in React
+## Components in React

 ### 1. Functional Components (Stateless Components)
 - Simple JavaScript functions that return JSX.